wp-plugins/rename-default-post/readme.txt

 == Screenshots ==

-1. This screen shot description the fields you can change the default post labels from
+1. This screen shot description the fields you can change the default post labels.

 == Changelog ==